devantler/favorite-tools-and-frameworks/README.md

 # Favorite Tools and Frameworks

 This list contains my favorite frameworks and tools, with emotes that indicate my likeness.
-Each framework or tool is describes with a short description in parenthesis.
+Each framework or tool is described with a short description in parenthesis.
 The description is biased by my own opinions.

 ## Apple Operating Systems